 Cory Thompson

 Increasing home builder sentiment has not corresponded to the number of new homes being built, which industry analysts consider the main solution to high demand for homes driven by short inventories of homes.
 First-time buyers are important to housing markets as they enable “move-up” buyers to sell their homes and buy new or larger homes.

-Mortgage Rates Tagged: NAHB
+Filed Under: Mortgage Rates Tagged With: NAHB

+Cory Thompson